Dharm Yoddha Garud: Plot

 Lord Vishnu then tells Goddess Aditi, who is meditating, that good times will come again for the deities.
 Goddess Aditi comes to find Garuda who helped her, and with Kadru's approval, she goes with Garuda to find her children.
 Lord Vishnu tells about Samudra Manthana and Garuda lifting the Mandaraachal mountain and placing it in the ocean of milk.
 Here, Garuda gets his stepbrother, Vasuki Naag, to be the rope for Sagara Manthan.
 Gods and Asuras jointly perform these tasks and share the ratnas that descend there.
 During these events, a surprising event occurs in Vinata's household.
 Vinata went to the forest one day to collect firewood and met an old Baba who took him to her house and took care of him by giving him food.
 Later he proves to be sage Dattatreya and he blesses Vinata.
 At that time, signs of Lakshmi's arrival appear through Sagara Manthan.
 The arrival of Goddess Lakshmi takes place through the ocean, followed by the marriage of Lord Vishnu and Goddess Lakshmi.
 Aditi, Diti, Kadru and Vinata also participate in this.
-Vinata won everyone's favor there.
+Vinata won everyone's favour there.
 Garuda's devotion is also praised by Lakshmi Narayan.
 The marriage ends and the Sagara manthana begins again where Amrita emerges.
 The Asuras, by trickery, steal the Amrit and the Devata's follow them.
 Vishnu takes the form of Mohini to trick the Asuras.
-Goddess Mohini gives Amrita to gods .Indra's son Jayanta keeps the Amrita in a safe place.
+Goddess Mohini gives Amrita to gods.
+Indra's son Jayanta keeps the Amrita in a safe place.
 Later Garuda returns to his mother.
 Under the guidance of Lord Vishnu, Garuda learns from Nar and Narayan.
 For this, the blessings of Ganesha and Goddess Saraswati are received and Garud gets a new task.

 Then Kadru says that if Amrita kalasha is placed before her, Vinata and Garuda will be freed from slavery.
 Garuda goes to Indra Lok and defeats Indra and brings the nectar.
 On the way, Vishnu is ready to punish Garud but Lakshmi stops him.
 He then tells Indra to take the Amrit after Garud and Vinata received freedom.
 They both received freedom.
 Vishnu tells Kadru that all her sons will be food for birds like Garud in the future.
 Everyone decides to celebrate Ganesh Chaturthi and Nar Narayan decides to tell the story of Lord Ganesh.